SciTools/iris/docs/src/further_topics/dask_best_practices/dask_bags_and_greed.rst

 Even with parallelisation, we are still limited by the time it takes to run a single instance of a function.
-This is going to become much more important when running 7000 files instead of 11, since there will be nowhere near enough CPU's even on a large multi-processing system, meaning each CPU will be running many instances of the function. **Parallelisation can only go so far to solving speed issues** -- it's effectively the 'brute force' method.
+This is going to become much more important when running 7000 files instead of 11, since there will be nowhere near enough CPUs even on a large multi-processing system, meaning each CPU will be running many instances of the function. **Parallelisation can only go so far to solving speed issues** -- it's effectively the 'brute force' method.